 - Ensure strict adherence to the requirements from regulatory and permits issuing authorities.
-When in doubt, the public can request for some of these documentations (such as permits) to ensure the right measures are in place.
+When in doubt, the public can request some of these documents (such as permits) to ensure the right measures are in place.

 Visual impacts (nuisance to sight as a result of haphazard siting of masts)

-Haphazard siting of masts (especially in residential areas) may appear as nuisance to sight.
+Haphazard siting of masts (especially in residential areas) may appear as a nuisance to sight.
 It is a known fact that some residents have kicked against the siting of masts in their vicinities.
-One of the key reasons given is the fact that, the haphazard siting of masts disfigures their surroundings.
+One of the key reasons given is the fact that the haphazard siting of masts disfigures their surroundings.
 As an authority in Telecom Network Design, I have been engaged on several occasions to explain issues to residents in matters of this nature.
 The fact is that, to a large extent, the complaints are valid until you reveal the criteria or the reasoning behind the network designs to them.
-The reason is; the network is designed for capacity and coverage in order to improve the quality of service (QoS).
+This is because the network is designed for capacity and coverage in order to improve the quality of service (QoS).

-Yes, sometimes, the mast types, designs and positioning are really not a good sight to behold.
+Yes, sometimes, the mast types, designs, and positioning are really not a good sight to behold.
 The implementation of the Ministry of Communications’ Guidelines for the Deployment of Communications Towers/masts in Ghana (2010), is also helping to minimize this.
 The guidelines, among other things, ensure that co-location (mast sharing) is prioritized.
 It has also specified the minimum distance between an existing mast and a new one.
 Additionally, re-designing/re-planning of city centres can help improve this.
-The University of Ghana’s, Legon campus is a typical case study.
-The university authorities have engaged Telecom Companies (Telcos) and Tower companies (Towercos) for proper redesigning of the campus.
-The three bodies (university (customer), telcos and towercos) brainstormed together in order to re-design the siting of masts on the campus.
-An agreement has been reached for proposed locations which could co-host multiple telecom operators.
+The University of Ghana, Legon campus, is a typical case study.
+The university authorities have engaged Telecom Companies (Telcos) and Tower Companies (Towercos) for proper redesigning of the campus.
+The three bodies (university (customer), telcos, and towercos) brainstormed together in order to re-design the siting of masts on the campus.
+An agreement has been reached for proposed locations that could co-host multiple telecom operators.
 This has brought relief to all stakeholders as the masts have been re-deployed (and consolidated in some instances) yet without compromising the QoS.

 In certain instances, replacing the traditional masts with attractive designs of masts (eg. palm-tree type, lamp post types) in city centres is the solution to curb this.